nrjohnstone/ports-adapters-examples/readme.md

 * wants to use a REST endpoint to allow their client applications to approve book title orders
 * wants to use a REST endpoint to allow their client applications to send book title orders
 * wants to use email to notify their book wholesaler of their orders when sending
+* wants to store their state in a MySql relational database

 ### Client 2 ###